coldbox-modules/cbelasticsearch/docs/Indices/Data-Streams.md

 Now we can create our data stream in one of two ways.
 We can either send data to an index matching the pattern or we can create it manually.
 Let's do both:

 Create a data stream manually without data:

 ```js
 getInstance( "Client@cbElasticsearch" ).ensureDataStream( "my-index-foo" );
 ```

 This will create the data stream and backing indices for the data stream named `my-index-foo`.

-Create a data stream by adding data
+Create a data stream by adding data:

 ```js
 getInstance( "Document@cblasticsearch" )
         .new( "my-index-bar" )